cdsittampalam/documentation/docs/Partner API.md

 * the nonce (or number) that is generated for cryptographic purposes.
 * the payload (body) for POST/PUT requests that contained added data.

+The following two http headers are added to the request:

+x-sign: the signature
+x-nonce: the nonce used in the signature

+The signature is in base64 url safe encoding (RFC 4648).

 1. Generate a public and private key pair on the command line using openssl.

 ```